ThomasMBury/charlie-bury-website/content/en/screenplays/_index.md

 ---
-title: "Film & TV"
+title: "Screenplays"
-description: "A curated selection of Charlie Bury's screenplays and television pilots."
+description: "A curated selection of Charlie Bury's feature film screenplays and television pilots."
 ---

 My screenwriting aims to express in a visceral, cinematic way the human condition in all its complexity, and specifically as viewed through a neurodivergent and theological lens.
 Below is my active slate, including projects currently under option and completed screenplays available for representation.